phetsims/natural-selection/doc/implementation-notes.md

 ## Screens

 The sim has two screens, named _Intro_ and _Lab_.
 The implementation of the model and view for these screens is identical.
 The view simply hides the genes and environmental factors that are not desired for a screen.
-The _Intro_ screen has the fur gene, wolves, and limited food.
-The _Lab_ screen has the full set of genes and environmental factors.
+The _Intro_ screen includes the fur gene, wolves, and limited food.
+The _Lab_ screen includes the full set of genes and environmental factors.

 ## Model